ajduberstein/gis_tutorial/README.md

 - `UPDATE` fills the `geom` column with the data we feed it after the `=`.

 - `ST_POINT` returns a WKB point. `ST_SETSRID(..., 4326)` sets a value called an spatial reference identifier (SRID) to 4326.
-You'll notice that 4326 has occurred a few times in this document so far.
+Astute readers may have noticed that 4326 has occurred a few times in this document so far.
 It's a [Spatial Reference System Identifier](https://en.wikipedia.org/wiki/Spatial_reference_system), a way of storing the map projection information about a geometry.
-You may remember discussions about map projections from elementary school--it turns out that projecting a 3D spheroid like Earth onto a 2D surface like your screen requires encoding some metadata about how that information should be displayed.
-SRID is a way of encoding map projections, and 4326 is the most common map projection (for example, it's what you see on Google Maps).
+You may remember discussions about map projections like Mercator from elementary school--projecting a 3D spheroid like Earth onto a 2D surface like your screen requires encoding some metadata about how that information should be displayed.
+SRID specifies the encoding for that map projection.
+What you see on Google Maps and in these examples is 4326, likely the most common map projection.

 - You'll also notice that, perhaps unintuitively `lng` (our field name for longitude) precedes `lat`, though we often refer to these points as lat-lon's.
 Why?
 Longitude is an X coordinate, and latitude is a Y coordinate, and, if you recall from geometry class, we by convention list coordinates in (X, Y) pairs.